tamhsc/tamhsc-custom-wp/readme.txt

 == Changelog ==
+# 1.4.6

+* Fixed items that broke after refactoring the code

 # 1.4.5

 * Added plugin description, installation info and other metadata
 * Tested and verified that updating from Github works even if the plugin folder wasn\'t cloned from Git
 * Added default index.php and uninstall script from [Tom McFarlin\'s Wordpress plugin boilerplate]: https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate
-* Moved functionality into a separate class and broke code out into separate files and made other changes to better follow Wordpress coding conventions
+* Broke code out into separate files and made other changes to better follow Wordpress coding conventions

 # 1.4.4